Kazuki-tam/sustainable-theme-ext/README.md

 ### Setting up the app
 Seetiiing up the app requires the following steps:

-#### Create a new app
-1. Create a new app in your [Shopify Partners dashboard](https://partners.shopify.com/organizations).
-2. Copy Client ID from the app you just created.

 #### Configure the app in the local

 The following command performs the initial setup of the app via the command line when run for the first time.